praveensingh212223/hacktoberfest_2023/README.md

-# hacktoberfest_2022
+# hacktoberfest_2023
 Participate in Hacktoberfest by contributing to any Open Source project on GitHub!
-Submit Just 4 PRs to earn SWAGS and Tshirtsfire.
+Submit Just 4 PRs to earn cool batches and contribute to mother nature by planting trees.
 Here is a starter project for first time contributors. #hacktoberfest

 # 🎃 HacktoberFest Starter Project 🎃